hodgef/simple-keyboard/README.md

 [Click here to download the latest release (zip format).](https://github.com/hodgef/simple-keyboard/zipball/master)

 > Want to use a CDN instead of self-host?
-Scroll down to the "Usage from CDN" instructions below.
+Scroll down to the "Usage with CDN" instructions below.

 ## Usage with npm